jonhar97/Reduced_phenotype_MME/README.md

 The Loblolly pine data example was provided as a part of the genomic selection benchmark data collection in Genetics by Resende et al. [[2]](#2).
 The issue can be found [here](https://academic.oup.com/genetics/article/190/4/1503/6064084).

 # Example
 Analysing the Scots pine data.
 All traits are used here and any individual with missing data is removed for simplicity.
+Note that different softwares can be used (here R).
 ```R
 require(dplyr)
 require(ggplot2)